alams154/music-assistant-alexa-api/README.md

 - **Basic Auth**
   Basic authentication when USERNAME and PASSWORD environment variables are provided.
 This can also be accomplished with a reverse proxy instead.

+- **Replace URL**
+  The server receives the url from music assistant and forwards this url to alexa, as the public url where the stream is available to alexa may vastly differ to the url that you are accessing music assistant (and is configured in music assistant frontend) you can replace that with a custom public url via environment variables like this:

 ## Usage

 ### Running Locally